 POSTrequest.
 This request overwrites any existing object in the bucket with the same name.

 There is no limit to how long a multipart upload and its uploaded parts can remain unfinished or idle in a bucket, but note that successfully uploaded parts count toward your monthly storage usage.
+You can avoid a buildup of abandoned multipart uploads by using Object Lifecycle Management to automatically remove multipart uploads when they reach a specified age.

 The following limitations apply to using XML API multipart uploads: